SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

 1.Rendering the Data from the backend Application by utilizing the concept of Axios.

+2.Creation of Different Page Views by using the concept of React-Router-DOM,

 Backend Setup: Springboot

 1.Following of an Spring MVC Architecture.